Skip to content

 3-week Trailteam placements

 The main activity of our teams is the maintenance of the area’s network of hiking trails.
 This involves a huge variety of practical tasks which include constructing steps with timber or stone, designing and building drainage, resurfacing trails with gravel and installing trail markers and signs.
-Hand tools including rock bars and stone carriers are used for much of the work.
-In addition to stone, we use timber from local forests in the construction of the trails.
+Hand tools, including rock bars and stone carriers, are used for much of the work.
+As well as stone, we use timber from local forests in the construction of the trails.

 The volunteer camp at Langidalur